10 IRA Advantages / Reasons to Consider Contributing to an IRA

 - Your compensation received from working

 It may also be possible to contribute to both a traditional and Roth IRA, though a single contribution limit applies to the total of all your traditional and Roth IRA contributions.

 2 – You Can Lower Your Taxes Now or Lower Your Taxes Later

-The most notable difference between traditional and Roth IRAs is the tax treatment of contributions:
+The most notable difference between traditional and Roth IRAs is the tax treatment of contributions and distributions:

-Most people who set up a traditional IRA can deduct their contributions.
+Many people who set up a traditional IRA can deduct their contributions.
 The IRA deduction can lower your taxable income, thus reducing taxes owed.
 You can claim this deduction even if you use a standard deduction (versus itemizing).
-If you have a traditional IRA, and you deducted all prior contributions, distributions received will be fully taxable.

 For some, a portion or all of your traditional IRA contributions are nondeductible.

-If you or your spouse are already covered by a retirement plan at work, the IRA deduction may be reduced or eliminated once your income exceeds certain thresholds.
+If you or your spouse are already covered by a retirement plan at work, the IRA deduction for contributions may be reduced or eliminated once your income exceeds certain thresholds.

 If you’re questioning, “Should I open a Roth IRA?” know that Roth IRA benefits are vast.
 Roth IRA contributions are not deductible.
 However, in most cases all distributions you take from the account at retirement will be nontaxable.
 This feature makes Roth IRAs a good planning device for receiving tax-free income at retirement and may be appealing for people who believe they will be paying more taxes in later years.
 This is also a good option for people who cannot deduct a traditional IRA contribution because they participate in a retirement plan at work and have income over certain limits.

 3 – You Get Asset Growth Without Paying Tax on that Growth Each Year